epistoteles/Modergator/.github/README.md

 You don't want the bot to process your messages?
 Just type /optout and your messages will be ignored.
 You changed your mind?
 With /optin you can give access to the processing again.

+As now, we have provided the following communication options with the bot:
+\help:
+\start:

 ## ⚙️ Installation

 For running the bot by your own, you will need to install several python packages and run different APIs handling different kinds of messages.

-As torch 1.4.0 does not work with python versions later than 3.8, you need to use python 3.8.
+As torch 1.4.0 (needed for the meme API) does not work with python versions later than 3.8, you need to use python 3.8.

 First, you need to install the following dependencies:
 ```